-In order to comply with the National Historic Preservation Act of 1966, all buildings (including individual homes) updated with an EmPOWER Clean Energy Communities low-to-moderate income grant must first be reviewed to ensure that the proposed grant project will not have any "adverse effects" on a historic property.
-MEA must have documentation from the Maryland Historical Trust, or other qualified historian or historic organization, showing that the proposed project will not adversely affect historic properties.
+In order to comply with the State historic preservation requirements, all buildings (including individual homes) to be updated with an EmPOWER Clean Energy Communities low-to-moderate income grant must first be reviewed to ensure that the proposed grant project will not have any "adverse effects" on a historic property.
+MEA must have documentation from the Maryland Historical Trust, or other qualified historian or historic organization, showing that the proposed project will not adversely affect historic properties in order to fund a project.

-Additional information on the historic preservation review process can be found on the Maryland Historical Trust's website.
+Additional information on the historic preservation review process can be found on the Maryland Historical Trust website.